geoserver/geoserver.github.io/_posts/2025-09-28-geospatial-techno.md

 Selecting the appropriate format allows you to tailor the output to suit your specific use case or workflow.

-## GS and Vec categories
+## GS and Vec processes
-These categories are specifically designed to integrate seamlessly with GeoServer layers, thereby enhancing the utilization of geospatial data.
-The **GS** category includes various GeoServer-specific operations for interacting with and managing GeoServer resources, while the **Vec** category specializes in vector data processing, offering tools for analyzing and transforming vector geometries.
+These processes are specifically designed to integrate seamlessly with GeoServer layers, thereby enhancing the utilization of geospatial data.
+The **GS** process includes various GeoServer-specific operations for interacting with and managing GeoServer resources, while the **Vec** process specializes in vector data processing, offering tools for analyzing and transforming vector geometries.

 They accept four inputs for execution: **Text**, **Reference**, **Subprocess**, and **Vector layers**.